Raspberries and their benefits

 Raspberries are known for their healing and antipyretic properties during colds.
-It contains a lot of useful microelements, vitamins, especially a lot of vitamin C. It can be consumed fresh and frozen, it makes delicious jam, compote, filling for pies, it is also good for decorating cakes, ice cream and other desserts.
+It contains a lot of useful microelements, vitamins, especially a lot of vitamin C. It can be consumed fresh or frozen, it makes very tasty jam, compote, pie filling, it is also good for decorating cakes, ice cream and other desserts.

 The benefits of raspberries

-The usefulness of the berry is colossal - these are vitamins C, A, E, PP, group B, essential oil, glucose, calcium, copper, potassium, iron, sucrose, fructose, malic, salicylic, formic, tartaric and nylon acids.
-All these vitamins and minerals are easily absorbed by the body.
+The usefulness of the berry is colossal - it contains vitamins C, A, E, PP, group B, essential oil, glucose, calcium, copper, potassium, iron, sucrose, fructose, malic, salicylic, formic, tartaric and caproic acids.
+All these vitamins and microelements are easily absorbed by the body.

 Berries are very useful and effective for: